xyzmean/amneziawg-openwrt/README.md

 3. Enable GitHub Actions, if not already enabled.

 4. Select the workflow `New - Build AmneziaWG from SDK`, enter your router parameters in the `Run workflow` form, and start the run.
-   - Optionally, specify a different YAWWG version using the release tag or commit hash field.
+   - Optionally, specify a different YAAWG version using the release tag or commit hash field.
    - Choose whether to compile the kernel module, Go implementation, or both.

 5. Wait approximately 20 minutes until the build completes.